 Things get a little more complex on this topic depending on the length of your marriage as well as if you have children.
 In the 12th article of the Decree (30/2007), a divorce does NOT automatically mean you lose your right to stay in Italy if you’re not a member of the EU if you have met the residency requirement and have obtained a permanent residence card for yourself or family members if you have established more than 5 years of residence in Italy.
 Depending on your circumstances you may be required to present proof of residency.

-And if you haven’t been in Italy that long, do know that there are a few other instances where you are covered for citizenship through marriage after divorce.
-Keep reading and see if any of these scenarios apply to you:
+If you haven’t been in Italy that long, do know that there are a few other instances where you are covered for your stay in Italy after divorce.
+Keep reading to determine if any of these scenarios apply to you:

 In each of these instances, there is no need to be married 5 years.
 Your divorce from your Italian spouse will not impact your ability to keep your permit to stay.
 You can also renew that permit as per the decision of the Italian Supreme Court ruling of no. 19893/2010.